Discover it® Miles review

 With this card, you won’t pay an annual fee, but you will earn 1.5x miles on every $1 spent.
-Discover will also MATCH all the miles you earn during your first year for new card members, getting you in the air that much faster.
+Discover will also match all the miles you earn during your first year as a new cardholder, getting you in the air that much faster.

 Discover it® Miles

-• Cardholders earn 1.5 miles/$1 spent and Discover MATCHES all the miles you've earned at the end of your first year.
-This pro alone makes this no-annual-fee card a stronger rewards earning contender than cards with substantial annual fees.
+• Cardholders earn 1.5 miles/$1 spent and Discover matches all the miles you've earned at the end of your first year.
+This pro alone makes this no-annual-fee card a stronger rewards-earning contender than some cards with substantial annual fees.

 • Miles redemption is easy – just make your travel purchase and then request your redemption in the form of a statement credit.